su-haris/django-hms/README.md

 * Update Student Profile
 * Pay fees
 * Change allocated room (with warden approval)
+* View announcements made by warden
 * Allows warden to view room status, its occupancy and the student profile
 * Allows warden to create room and manage change room requests
+* Allows warden to make annoucements in the notice board
 * Email notification for students after room change request has been processed.
 * Allows warden to do fee processing
 * Warden can see details of all students and fee history